jackal7819/portfolio-dmytro/README.md

-# My Portfolio
+# Personal Website of Dmytro

-This is my personal portfolio website built with Next.js, React, Tailwind CSS, Framer Motion, and EmailJS.
-The project showcases my skills, projects, and provides a way for visitors to contact me.
+This is personal website of Dmytro built with Next.js, React, Tailwind CSS, Framer Motion, and EmailJS.
+The project showcases him skills and provides a way for visitors to contact him.

 ## Technologies Used